bishwaG/Nextpie/docs/nextflow-workflow.md

 ## An Example workflow

+### Prerequisite
+Before proceeding make sure that you have Nextpie up and running.
+You can adopt one of the many deployment methods mentioned in the [main page](../README.md).

 Nextflow comes with an example Nextflow workflow to help you integrate Nextpie in any Nextflow workflow.
 The example workflow is located in `assets/example-workflow` directory.
 The example workflow is a samiple workflow that takes FASTQ files as inputs and process tham using FastQC to generate quality reports per FASTQ files.

 ## setting an environment